OukoFranchez/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -A 3 "root" /etc/passwd

 This uses the -A option of grep to specify the number of lines after the matching pattern to include in the output.
 In this case, we specify 3 to include 3 lines after each line that contains the pattern "root" in the /etc/passwd file.
+## 18. Letters only please
+Display all lines of the file /etc/ssh/sshd_config starting with a letter.

+include capital letters as well

+grep ^[[:alpha:]] /etc/ssh/sshd_config

+The regular expression ^[[:alpha:]] is composed of two parts:

+^ - This is the anchor for the beginning of the line.
+It tells the regular expression to match only at the beginning of the line.

+[[:alpha:]] - This is a character class that matches any alphabetic character, both uppercase and lowercase.
+The character class is enclosed in square brackets, which tells the regular expression to match any character that falls within the class.

+So when we combine these two parts, we get a regular expression that matches any line in the /etc/ssh/sshd_config file that begins with an alphabetic character, whether uppercase or lowercase.
+This is because the regular expression starts at the beginning of the line and matches any character that falls within the alphabetic character class.